mikeingold/JefimenkoModels.jl/README.md

 | `VolumeSource_Cylinder`     | :x: | :x: | :x: |
 | `VolumeSource_Sphere`       | :x: | :x: | :x: |

+The `LineSource_Straight` solver methods have been validated against a major commercial software package's Method of Moments (MoM) solver for electric current line sources.
+For a single-frequency (CW) source signal, `JefimenkoModels` produced identical results as the competitor MoM solver.
+However, when the source signal was defined as a wideband transient pulse, the `JefimenkoModels` solver was substantially faster and more accurate: the MoM solver uses a discrete-frequency-domain transfer function that introduces artifacts/error when solving for wideband signals.

 ## Usage (TODO)

 - How to define a media